RelayPlane vs Vercel AI Gateway

 |---|---|---|

-| Product type RelayPlane is a standalone npm binary that intercepts LLM requests on any Node.js host.
-Vercel AI Gateway is a feature of Vercel's platform: it runs on Vercel's edge network and is only available to applications deployed on Vercel. | npm-native LLM proxy, runs anywhere | AI gateway built into Vercel's edge infrastructure |
+| Deployment model RelayPlane is a standalone npm binary that intercepts LLM requests on any Node.js host.
+Vercel AI Gateway is a feature of Vercel's platform: it runs on Vercel's edge network and is only available to applications deployed on Vercel. | Local-first — runs on your machine or VPC | Hosted — Vercel edge network only |

 | Requires Vercel deployment RelayPlane runs on localhost, a VPS, a Docker container, a CI runner, or any machine with Node.js.
 Vercel AI Gateway is only accessible when your application is deployed on Vercel's infrastructure. | ||

 | Install method RelayPlane is one install command away from proxying requests on any machine.
-Vercel AI Gateway is toggled in the Vercel dashboard and available only to deployed projects. | npm install -g @relayplane/proxy | Enabled via Vercel project settings (no npm install) |
+Vercel AI Gateway is toggled in the Vercel dashboard and available only to deployed projects. | npm install -g @relayplane/proxy | Enabled via Vercel project settings |

 | Works on localhost RelayPlane is designed for local development: start it, point your LLM client at localhost:4100, and every request is proxied and logged.
 Vercel AI Gateway does not run locally. | ||